Andescalada/andescalada-mono/README.md

-## Techs
+## Main Techs

-- PlanetScale
-- Cloudinary
-- Auth0 -> Passwordless
+- Typescript as main source code language
-- TRPC V10
+- TRPC V10 for API
-- React Query
+- React Query for Front End state management
-- Restyle
+- Restyle for UI and Front End styling
+- React Native SKIA for graphics rendering
-- Zod
+- Zod for validation and typing
-- Realm (?)
+- React Native Quick SQLite for local databases
-- Yarn Workspaces
+- Yarn Workspaces for monorepo management
+- Turborepo for monorepo cache management
-- Prisma
+- Prisma for database schema management
-- Vercel
-- NextJS
+- NextJS for web app (Coming soon...)

-- Turborepo
-- Redis
+## Main Services
+- Expo Application Services (EAS) for app builds and updates
+- Expo Notification Server for push notifications
+- Vercel for web and api hosting
+- PlanetScale for main MySql database
-- Upstash
+- Upstash for Back End cache Redis DB
+- Cloudinary for Image management and DB
+- Auth0 with Passwordless for Login